RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Evaluation-Board/Quickstart/README.md

 />

-3. After configuration of the LoRaWAN parameters, the next step is to setup the EUIs and key.
+3. After the configuration of the LoRaWAN parameters, the next step is to set up the EUIs and key.
 You need the use the values from the TTN console.

 - Device EUI: **1133557799224466**